Investor Focused Websites

 Can we use our existing design?

-Of course, we can happily migrate your existing design to our HQi content management system where you can make use of our features listed here.
-For more information on website migrations please visit this page of our site.
+Of course, we can happily migrate your existing design to the new website with smart investor features.
+For more information on site migrations please visit this page of our site.

 Can we bring across our current email database?

 Yes.
-You can add your subscribers to the HQi content management system and organise them into subscriber groups easily.
+You can add your subscribers through IRM Newsroom and organise them into subscriber groups easily.
 If they have already agreed to receive materials from you, you can set the subscribers up to receive your ASX announcement email alerts or other types of alerts.